Social media polarization during conflict: Insights from an ideological stance dataset on Israel-Palestine Reddit comments: Methodology

-This section explores the impact of various novel prompting techniques on the model performance.
-We used five novel prompting strategies, consisting of Re-read Zero-Shot and One-Shot, Meta-Prompting, Scoring \& Reflective Re-read and Context Extraction.
-We evaluated these strategies only with Mixtral because its zero- and one-shot performance yielded the best results. \begin{itemize} \item \textbf{Re2 or Re-read:} Re2 or re-read prompting strategy is designed to make the model check its classification and the text itself twice to reassess its initial output.
+We used five novel prompting strategies, consisting of Re-read Zero-Shot and One-Shot, Meta-Prompting, Scoring \& Reflective Re-read, and Context Extraction.
+These methods have not been previously used in this domain.
+We evaluated these strategies only with Mixtral since its zero- and one-shot performance yielded the best results.

+\begin{itemize} \item \textbf{Re2 or Re-read:} Re2 or re-read prompting strategy is designed to make the model check its classification and the text itself twice to reassess its initial output.
 This approach involves careful analysis and minimizes the likelihood of overlooking subtle contextual cues in its initial classification.
 We extended this approach to a one-shot setting where it reassesses its classification after being presented with an example during the initial classification.
 This addition combines the iterative strength of Re-read with the guidance provided in a one-shot setting.
 Figures \ref{fig:re2} and \ref{fig:re2-one} demonstrate the application of the Re-read prompting strategy in our context.

 \item \textbf{Meta-Prompting (Self-Critique):} Meta-Prompting, in the form of self-critique, refers to a two-step prompting strategy aimed at enhancing the model performance through a refinement process.
 The approach begins with an initial classification of the input text where it predicts a stance category.
 After that, the model is asked to critique its own classification and provide a refined final classification.
 The refined classification can be either the initial classification or a changed one.
 Figure \ref{fig:meta} demonstrates the use of Meta-Prompting (self-critique) in our context.